 St. Helena

-At Pizzeria Tra Vigne, enjoying sports, wine country style, is the name of the game.
+At Pizzeria Tra Vigne, enjoying sports wine country style is the name of the game.
 Arrive early for happy hour specials before the game.
-You won’t be sorry that you did!
 Pizzeria Tra Vigne features $5 beers on tap, $5 well drinks, and $7 “Red, White, and Bubbles.”
 Plus, with smoked wings, herbed fries, and…wait for it…$2 oysters on the half shell, the pre-game action is enviable, to say the least.
 Get yourself a spot at the bar because Tra Vigne knocks it out of the park!

 Calistoga

 Boasting the title of Calistoga's sole authentic sports bar, Johnny's Restaurant & Bar is located in the historic Mount View Hotel in downtown Calistoga.
-With daily happy hour offerings and their signature house-made Mud City Brews, sports enthusiasts can immerse themselves in entertainment on the five HDTVs adorning the bar staying open late for the true fan.
-At House of Better, the open-air eatery at Dr. Wilkinson’s Backyard Resort & Mineral Springs, even with mindfulness and relaxation as the vibe, the bartenders will switch on a game for guests to zen out.
+With its daily “Happiest Happy Hour” offerings and signature house-made Mud City Brews, sports enthusiasts can immerse themselves in entertainment on the five HDTVs adorning the bar, staying open late for the true fan.

 So, while you may be visiting Napa Valley to experience the award-winning wines (and there are plenty of those), you can still experience your winning team bask in glory.
 With plenty of options, north and south, here in Napa Valley, you can belly up to a bar for a beer, kick-back al fresco with a glass of wine, or dine on foods by Michelin-rated chefs all the while, raising a glass to your team.
 Winning has never been so fun!